fireshore/chromatap/README.md

 --------------------------------------------------------

-Thanks for checking out my demo project.
+Thanks for checking out my demo project for Unity3D.

 Chromatap is a reaction game designed for mobile.
 In the center of the screen, there's a grey circle.